Civil Partnership before a Notary

-If after spending some time with your partner you wish to formalise your romantic relationship, we can officialise your relationship as a civil partnership in Barcelona, from the JLA Notarios notary office.
-As Notaries in Barcelona specialised in family services, we want to explain to you the advantages and benefits of a civil partnership, your rights and the entire process to obtain the deed of constitution of your civil union.
+If after spending some time with your partner you wish to formalise your relationship, becoming a civil partner before a Notary in Barcelona may be the ideal option.
+We want to explain the advantages, benefits, rights you can claim, and the process to obtain the deed of constitution of your civil union.

 Regardless of the age or gender of the members, when a couple wishes to formalise their relationship they can opt for marriage or other forms of legal institution such as a de facto couple (also known as a stable couple or common-law union).
-For the law, both marriages and de facto couples are considered families, although the requirements for the constitution of one or the other family model are different, with marriage being more complex and slower to constitute.
+For the Law, both marriages and de facto couples are considered families, although the requirements for the establishment of one or the other family model are different, with marriage being more complex and slower to establish.

-This causes certain differences and particularities to exist in each territory that must be known.
-However, as a starting point it is common that one of the ways to constitute a de facto couple is before a Notary and such formalisation is valid throughout Spain.
+This causes certain differences and particularities to exist in each territory that need to be known.
+Nevertheless, as a starting point it is common that one of the ways to establish a de facto couple is before a Notary and such formalisation is valid throughout Spain.

 Furthermore, depending on the cases and territories, there may be additional requirements, such as the register having a certain length of time or witnesses attending the signing who can attest to the reality of your partnership.
 It is also most likely that the notary's staff and the notary will ask security questions to guarantee the reality of your civil union.